-As shown in table 12.1 the achieved samples for the different fleet segments are very close to the required samples.
-Of the 311 fishery units drawn in the ordinary sample selection only 12 were cancelled, half of which were replaced with a supplementary unit.
-Five of the cancelled units that could be dispensed without affecting the precision were instead complemented with five units from the segment of vessels of less than 12 metres.
+As shown in table 12.1 the achieved samples for the different fleet segments are the same as the required samples.
+Of the 303 fishery units drawn in the ordinary sample selection only 9 were cancelled, all of which were replaced with a supplementary unit.